Architecture programs and design software

-CAD comes in a few varied forms that can be applied differently when required within a specific project:
+CAD software comes in a few varied forms that can be applied differently when required within a specific project:

-3D CAD is used to create realistic presentations of what the design object will look like.
+- 3D CAD is used to create realistic presentations of what the design object will look like.

-3D Wireframe and Surface Modeling is used to create a skeleton representation of the design object.
+- 3D Wireframe and Surface Modeling is used to create a skeleton representation of the design object.

-Solid Modeling is used to create solid geometric objects.
+- Solid Modeling is used to create solid geometric objects.
 Here the software is able to calculate the exact dimensions of the design object.

 CAD technician: This is a broader field.
 It has people that produce architectural, mechanical, civil, electrical, pipeline and aeronautical plans.

-The below photograph of the National Aquarium Denmark designed by Danish architectural practice 3XN is a perfect example of how technology and advancements in architecture software have provided limitless design approaches.
+The below photograph of the National Aquarium Denmark designed by Danish architectural practice 3XN is a perfect example of how technology and advancements in architecture software have provided limitless architectural design approaches.

 Designing a building such as this by hand, would be incredibly difficult!

-Why is it useful?
+Why is architecture software useful?

 As shown above and by other architects such as Zaha Hadid, architecture software has helped to revolutionize modern day architecture and engineering, and enables architects to easily produce, develop and manage their projects.

-In simple terms, CAD is useful because it assists architects in developing better products for their clients, through:
+In simple terms, CAD software is useful because it assists architects in developing better products for their clients, through:

-Architecture software has increased communication and collaboration among designers in the construction industry.
+- Architecture software has increased communication and collaboration among designers in the construction industry.

-Drawing has become faster and more efficient.
+- Drawing has become faster and more efficient.
 CAD is able to generate diagrams in many views such as front, side, back and even isometric.
 With these views, it is easy to convert 3D models into technical drawings for manufacturing purposes.

-Presentations have become better.
+- Presentations have become better.
 Clients can now get a clear picture of what a project will look and feel like once completed.
 This way they can make a better judgment of what to invest in.

-Project management has also become better because of better communication and comprehensive documentation.
+- Project management has also become better because of better communication and comprehensive documentation.

 Advantages and disadvantages of using architecture software

-It creates ease in sharing data and data usage.
+- It creates ease in sharing data and data usage.

-It makes data storage and accessibility more efficient.
+- It makes data storage and accessibility more efficient.

-With CAD software, drawing becomes faster with the ability to make quick modifications, additions or deletions.
+- With CAD software, drawing becomes faster with the ability to make quick modifications, additions or deletions.

-Architecture software improves drawing accuracy.
+- Architecture software improves drawing accuracy.

-Drawings cannot be damaged, lost, stolen or accidentally destroyed.
+- Drawings cannot be damaged, lost, stolen or accidentally destroyed.

-Architecture software gives architects the ability to create virtual 3D drawings with ease.
+- Architecture software gives architects the ability to create virtual 3D drawings with ease.

-3D drawings can be replicated almost instantly.
+- 3D drawings can be replicated almost instantly.

-Virus attacks that could cause data loss.
+- Virus attacks that could cause data loss.

-Computer crashes and/or breaks.
+- Computer crashes and/or breaks.

-Computers can also easily be hacked.
+- Computers can also easily be hacked.

-Some architecture programs are hard to learn.
+- Some architecture programs are hard to learn.

-The cost of purchasing and maintaining software can be high.
+- The cost of purchasing and maintaining software can be high.

 Learning how to use your chosen software/program package

 Having a good understanding of architecture software is not easy.
-It takes time and consistent hard work to understand just one of these programmes, and often you will need knowledge of a few.
+It takes time and consistent hard work to understand just one of these programs, and often you will need knowledge of a few.

 Most architecture schools do not have specific software classes to teach these design tools to their students.
 Instead, they rely on “total immersion”, where students are given assignments and projects that force them to use one or more of these CAD software programs.